uniphil/statwonk.github.io/source/_posts/2013-12-15-are-academics-adopting-github.markdown

 Today, you get the benefit of that curiousity. **Are academics adopting Github?**

-Assuming that LaTeX is a good proxy for academic use of Github, yes, academics have been creating Github repositories at basically an exponential rate since the beginning of 2011 and the pace has really picked up the past two months (makes sense given that it's the school year).
+Assuming that LaTeX is a good proxy for academic use of Github, **yes, academics have been creating Github repositories at basically an exponential rate since the beginning of 2011** and the pace has really picked up since August 2013.
+(makes sense given that it's the school year).

 {% img center http://i.imgur.com/bVA4Pa9.png %}